10 Ways to Hack the Cold and Flu

 karen

 Karen Redmond received her undergraduate degree from Michigan State University and a Masters Degree of Science in Health and Fitness Promotion from Marymount University.
-She has been working in the health and fitness field for 20 years.
+She has been working in the health and fitness field for over 25 years.
 She is a Master CHEK Practitioner and Holistic Health and Lifestyle Coach.
-Currently she is studying with Guy Voyer, D.O. studying Osteopathy in the Soma Training and Soma Therapy and ELDOA Programs.
-Karen is the owner of North Shore Smart Bodies located in Northbrook, Illinois.
-Specializing in corrective exercise, holistic lifestyle and nutrition coaching, she sees a wide range of clients including those with orthopedic injuries and back pain.
-Karen enjoys working with runners and endurance athletes of all levels and all distances.
-She does blood lactate threshold testing, gait analysis and a musculoskeletal evaluation on all clients.
-Karen then develops a customized program with myofascial stretching, ELDOAS, stability and strength training.
-She also works with pre/post natal clients, golfers and other athletes.
-Karen is a competitive runner and enjoys racing distances from 5k to half marathons.
+She completed her Soma Therapy Certification from Guy Voyer, D.O.
+Karen was the owner of North Shore Smart Bodies located in Northbrook, Illinois for 24 years and opened up Coastal Heath and Fitness in Coastal North Carolina in 2022.
+She specilializes in corrective exercise, holistic lifestyle and nutrition coaching, she sees a wide range of clients including those with orthopedic injuries and back pain.
+She has worked with both elite and amateur athletes in all sports evaluating biomechanics, posture, strength and flexibility then developing a customized program with myofascial stretching, ELDOAS, stability and strength training.
+She works with people in person in the Chicago area, North Carolina and virtually.
+Karen was a competitive runner for years and now enjoys competing in Stand UP Paddle Board Racing .
+When she is not working with clients you will find her creating healthy and delicious recipes or out on her paddle board.

 Leave a Reply